comphy-lab/BurstingBubble_Herschel-Bulkley/README.md

 ## Overview

-The project investigates how viscoelasticity influences bubble bursting dynamics by exploring the three-dimensional phase space of solvent Ohnesorge number, elastocapillary number, and Deborah number using volume of fluid-based finite volume simulations.
-The results demonstrate that polymer addition significantly influences the overall dynamics through the interplay of viscous and elastic effects.
+The project investigates how non-Newtonian behavior influences bubble bursting dynamics by exploring the phase space of effective Ohnesorge number, power-law index, and plasto-capillary number using volume of fluid-based finite volume simulations.
+The results demonstrate how shear-thinning/thickening behavior and yield stress significantly influence the overall dynamics through the interplay of viscous and plastic effects.

 ## Installation and Setup